edgedb/easy-edgedb/chapter14/index.md

     annotations: {
       schema::Annotation {
         name: 'std::description',
-        @value: 'Anything with 50 or more buildings is a city - anything else is an OtherPlace', },
+        @value: 'A place with 50 or more buildings.
+Anything else is an OtherPlace', },
     },
     name: 'default::City',